 Fully catered meals will be served 3X a day, plus snacks.
-This includes all food and dishes and clean up!
-All you have to do it show up and EAT!
-Meals will be served buffet style, so you have a variety of options.
+This includes all food.
+As per Menucha’s ethos, meals will be served family style, so as to provide more opportunity for connection.

 Soiree Music Sharing Guidelines

-On Friday and Saturday night, we will be coming together for the “soiree” portion of the camp.
+On Thursday, Friday and Saturday night, we will be coming together for the “soiree” portion of the camp.
 This is our open mic style music sharing time.
-Each person will get to perform a song or two of original music in the best listening room ever!
-A couple of guidelines:
+Each person will get to perform at least one song of original music.

 • The sharing is largely acoustic.
 However we will have a full sound system with guitar, bass and keyboard amps.
 If you want to use further amplified or electronic elements that please contact us first to talk about it!